chevalinator/ReadingSummary/Poor Charlie Almanack - Charlie Munger/readme.md

 ---
 <br><br>
 __On how to deal with bad things in life__
 Another thing to cope with is that life is very likely to provide terrible blows, unfair blows.
 Some people recover. and others don't.
 And there I think the attitute of Epictetus helps guide one to the right reaction.
-He thought that mischance in life, however bad, reated an opporwnity to behave well.
-He believed every mischance provided an opporwnity to learn something useful.
-And one's duty was not to become immersed in self-pity, but to utilize each terrible blow in a comtructible fashion.
+He thought that mischance in life, however bad, reated an opportunity to behave well.
+He believed every mischance provided an opportunity to learn something useful.
+And one's duty was not to become immersed in self-pity, but to utilize each terrible blow in a constructible fashion.

 ---
 <br><br>